How to pair food with beer depends on what kind of memorable encounter you’re aiming for. Are you looking to create harmony or to heighten?

 Food and Beer Interactions:

-- Sweet malty beers cut the heat.
-Beers would include: light lagers, amber ales
+Sweet malty beers cut the heat.
+This would include: light lagers, amber ales

 A. Complement: Characterized when food or beer elements match the other.

 B. Counter: Describes when elements calm the intensity.